sourcegraph/about/handbook/ce/customer_issues.md

 ## Create a customer issue

-Customer support tickets should be translated to GitHub issues.
+Customer support tickets should be translated to GitHub issues when they require an engineering team to be involved.
 In such cases, [create a new issue for the request](https://github.com/sourcegraph/customer/issues/new).

 Provide the appropriate context and add a label with the affected customer as `customer/$name`.
 Once its created, sharing it with the required [team](routing_questions.md).